WhiskeyCoder/Random-Web-Experiments/README.md

 ## What This Is
 This is a dump of small projects I build when:
 - I want to test an idea quickly
-- I’m experimenting with AI-generated code
+- I’m experimenting with AI-generated code or Challenges
 - I’m bored and thinking *“can this be done in one file?”*
 - I want to prototype something before scaling it properly